crasoke/get-traefiked/README.md

 - Consider disabling signups in Vaultwarden after creating your account by setting `"signups_allowed": false` in the `data/vaultwarden/config.json`.

-- It's also recommended to install a Web Application Firewall (WAF) to enhance security.
-[Learn more about enhancing Docker Compose security with CrowdSec here](https://www.crowdsec.net/blog/enhance-docker-compose-security).
+- Additionally, installing a log analyzer is recommended to enhance security.
+[Learn more about enhancing security with CrowdSec here](https://www.crowdsec.net/blog/enhance-docker-compose-security).